Egyptian Cobra (Egyptian Asp)

 This post may contain affiliate links to our partners like Chewy, Amazon, and others.
 Purchasing through these helps us further the A-Z Animals mission to educate about the world's species..

-The Egyptian cobra is sometimes called the snouted cobra or the banded Egyptian cobra.
+The Egyptian cobra is also known as the Egyptian Asp, the snouted cobra or the banded Egyptian cobra.

 Egyptian Cobra Amazing Facts